-Micah Hendler, Founder and Director of the YMCA Jerusalem Youth Chorus, is from Bethesda, Maryland and graduated from Yale in 2012 with a degree in music and international studies.
+Micah Hendler, Founding Director of the YMCA Jerusalem Youth Chorus, is from Bethesda, Maryland and graduated from Yale in 2012 with a degree in music and international studies.

 A singer with the Whiffenpoofs and Duke’s Men during his time at Yale, he has founded, directed, sung with, or played with dozens of musical ensembles of varying global styles.
 A CARA-nominated vocal arranger, he always seeks to hear music from new perspectives, and strives to make his accessible and yet challenging.
 A "Morning Sing" Presenter at Chorus America in 2015, he has studied Community Singing with Ysaye Barnwell and CircleSinging with Roger Treece, and uses these two methodologies and others to open up the concept of what a chorus can do and who should be in it.

 He has spent more than a dozen years exploring the intersection between music and conflict transformation, a journey that started at Seeds of Peace International Camp for Coexistence in Maine in 2004.
 Specifically, he has focused on how collective music-making can create community and foster shared identity, even across boundaries of conflict.
 His paper on the subject, “I am a Seed of Peace: Music and Israeli-Arab Peacemaking,” was presented at several conferences and published in 2012.
-His senior thesis, “Music for Peace in Jerusalem,” explored how these processes could be applied on the ground in Jerusalem in a lasting way, and formed the basis of the YMCA Jerusalem Youth Chorus model.
-Most recently, he was honored to share the keynote presentation of the East-West Philosophers’ Conference, “Sound and Self: A Space to Call Home” with Dr. Sari Nusseibeh, prominent Palestinian intellectual and peacemaker, as they explored together how sound can be used as a tool to create shared spaces in Jerusalem.
+His senior thesis, "Music for Peace in Jerusalem," explored how these processes could be applied on the ground in Jerusalem in a lasting way, and formed the basis of the YMCA Jerusalem Youth Chorus model.
+He had the recent honor to share the keynote presentation of the East-West Philosophers’ Conference, "Sound and Self: A Space to Call Home" with Dr. Sari Nusseibeh, prominent Palestinian intellectual and peacemaker, as they explored together how sound can be used as a tool to create shared spaces in Jerusalem.
 In 2017, he has presented at the Nexus USA Summit, Nexus Global Summit, and the Forbes Under30 Summit EMEA on the chorus’s work.

-Micah was selected as one of the 2017 Forbes 30 Under 30 for Music, he was a 2016 Seeds of Peace GATHER Fellow, and the 2015-2017 President of the AMENDS Global Fellows, a network of emerging changemakers in the MENA region.
+Micah was selected as one of the 2017 Forbes 30 Under 30 for Music, he was a 2016 Seeds of Peace GATHER Fellow, and served as the 2015-2017 President of the AMENDS Global Fellows, a network of emerging changemakers in the MENA region.

 He has never been more in love with any ensemble than he is with the YMCA Jerusalem Youth Chorus, and is grateful to them for their dedication to the chorus and for their love of one another.